 The fourth novel and its current themes

 This work was published in 1862, during the period of rapprochement between Russia and Europe, when a great reform was carried out - serfdom was abolished.
-Completely different philosophical currents and social views began to appear.
+Completely different philosophical movements and social views began to appear.

 History of creation.
 "Fathers and Sons", or the Emergence of a New Concept

-It is important to emphasize that Ivan Sergeevich in the novel depicts the events of the pre-reform period of 1859.
+It is important to emphasize that Ivan Sergeevich in the novel depicts the events of the pre-reform era of 1859.
 And it is he who not only discovers, but also names in his work that social phenomenon that has not yet been recognized as important and relevant.

 The true meaning of the work of Ivan Sergeevich